I need to record safety incidents across our 12 sites — date, site, severity, reporter, and follow-up owner.

 Common questions

-Each approved log gets dedicated storage on our backend.
-You review the schema before anything is created.
+Each approved log gets its own secure space on our servers.
+You review the layout before anything is created.
 Enterprise plans can discuss region and retention requirements with our team.

 Yes.
-Add, rename, or tighten validation in conversation.
+Add, rename, or tighten the rules in conversation.
 Existing records keep their history; new rules apply to future entries unless you choose to backfill.

 Spreadsheets still need someone to design columns and police formats.
-TypeTable proposes structure from your intent, enforces rules on every entry, and gives contributors a single plain-language interface.
+TypeTable suggests fields from your description and checks every entry against your rules — and gives teammates a single plain-language way to add records.

 Invite teammates by email.
-They add records in natural language without touching the underlying schema.
-Workspace owners control who can create logs vs. who can only add records.
+They add records in natural language without changing how the table is set up.
+Owners control who can create logs and who can only add records.